The sort()

 Return value

-The sorted array.
+The reference to the original array, now sorted.
 Note that the array is sorted in place, and no copy is made.

 Description